Offline Sync

 Querying Local Data

-Run SDBQL queries against local data.
-The query engine works identically whether online or offline.
+The query engine works identically whether online or offline, powered by the sdbql-core crate.

 "FOR u IN users FILTER u.status == 'active' RETURN u",